brocaar/chirpstack-docs/docs/project/guides/connect-device.md

 ### Device-profile

-Before you can add the device to ChirpStack, you have to create a [Device-profile](../../application-server/use/device-profiles.md).
+Before you can add the device to ChirpStack, you have to create a [Device-profile](../../application-server/use/device-profiles.md) if you haven't done this already.
+In general it is a good practice to create separate device-profiles for different types of devices.
 A device-profile contains the capabilities of your device.
 For example if it uses ABP or OTAA for activation, which LoRaWAN version and Regional Parameters revision is implemented by the device, etc...
+It can also be configured with a function to decode the payloads sent by the devices using the device-profile.

 Within the ChirpStack Application Server web-interface, click **Service-profiles** and then **Create**.
 Fill in the required fields and